taniagmangolini/openai-chatgpt/README.md

 Studies related to the book:

-Book: OpenAI GPT For Python Developers (Aymen El Amri), by Packt Publishing.
+OpenAI GPT For Python Developers (Aymen El Amri), by Packt Publishing.

 # Environment